joostaafjes/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Color transforms, gradients or other methods to create a thresholded binary image.

 To find the best combination of:
 - color space